gururaghav2925/python-module-15-A/README.md

-# Python Program: Build a Binary Tree with Float Values
+#  Build a Binary Tree with Float Values

 ## Aim
 To create a binary tree using Python where the root, left, and right nodes hold float values.
 Values are taken from the user and stored in a list before building the tree.